 Play kickball in the grass, shoot hoops on the court, climb on the jungle gym, picnic in the shade, or enjoy other classic Albuquerque activities at Ventana Ranch Park.
 Cheer your little ones on as they step into the batter’s box during Paradise Hills Little League games.
 Sneak in a strength training workout or book a personal trainer at Powerflex Gym.
 Hike or bike beneath the beautiful pink sunset at nearby Paseo de la Mesa Trail.
 Treat your family to a Cookies & Cream Milk Tea, Pineapple Whip Slushy, or Jasmine Fruit Tea at Ma’s Tea House.
 Grab a Ranchero Supreme Hamburger, Extra Long Chile Dog, or Frito Pie after school at local fast food joint Bob’s Burgers.
 Order Fried Dumplings, Crabmeat Fried Rice, House Special Lo Mein, or a Family Dinner Special for up to five people at Rose Garden Restaurant.
 Or treat the family with signature gourmet Mexican pops like the Strawberry Cheesecake, Rainbow Pelatas, or Oreo Lovers at The Paleta Bar.

 Moving to Albuquerque?
 With convenient storage facility locations throughout the ABQ metro, Extra Space Storage can help with your transition.
-Find a storage unit near you!
+Find self storage in Albuquerque!

 Neighborhood and suburb statistics from AreaVibes